-Potash feldspars, principally orthoclase and microcline, are potassium aluminum silicates where sodium or barium may partly replace potassium.
-Plagioclase feldspars form a series derived from sodium aluminum silicate (albite) with calcium replacing sodium in all proportions up to 100% (anorthite).
+Potassium feldspars, principally orthoclase and microcline, are potassium aluminum silicates where sodium or barium may partly replace potassium.
+Plagioclase feldspars (see Figure 1) form a series derived from sodium aluminum silicate (albite) with calcium replacing sodium in all proportions up to 100% (anorthite).

 Feldspars make up about 60% of Earth's crust and are the major component in nearly all igneous rocks found on Earth, on the Moon, and in some meteorites.
 They are also common in metamorphic and some sedimentary rocks.
 Their complex chemical and structural properties make them useful for interpreting the origins of rocks.